-Nicholas L. Teti, Jr., age 60, has served as one of our directors since May 2007.
+Nicholas L. Teti, Jr., age 62, has served as one of our directors since May 2007.
 Mr. Teti currently serves as Chairman of the Board, President and Chief Executive Officer of Suneva Medical, Inc., a privately-held aesthetic medical device company.
 He also serves as an independent consultant to public and private health care companies.
 From April 2009 to January 2011, Mr. Teti also served in a consultancy capacity to the Chief Executive Officer of EnteroMedics.
-From June 2009 to the present, Mr. Teti has served on the Cowen Royalty Partners Strategic Advisory Board.
-Since February 2009 he has served on the Board of CAVU, a "start-up" obesity research company.
+From June 2009 to the present, Mr. Teti has served on the board of Health Care Royalty Partners Strategic Advisory (formerly Crown Royalty Partners).
 From January 2008 to March 2009, Mr. Teti was Chief Executive Officer of Den-Mat, a dental aesthetics company focused on developing non-invasive techniques.
 Mr. Teti served as Chairman of the Board of Isolagen, Inc., a biotechnology company which develops emergent, novel skin and tissue rejuvenation technologies, from January 2008 to June 2009, and was Chief Executive Officer of Isolagen from June 2006 to January 2008.
 From 2001 to 2006, Mr. Teti was President and Chief Executive Officer of Inamed Corporation, a healthcare products manufacturer focused on marketing breast implants, dermal fillers to correct facial wrinkles, and devices to treat severe and morbid obesity, including the LAP-BAND Adjustable Gastric Banding System.
 Mr. Teti served on the board of Inamed during 2001 and was Chairman of the Board from 2002 to 2006.
 Prior to that, Mr. Teti spent 25 years at DuPont and DuPont Merck where he held a number of senior management positions, including President and Chief Executive Officer of DuPont Pharmaceuticals.